Police search for possible serial shooter in Texas targeting drivers of broken down vehicles

-ECTOR CO., Texas (KOSA/Gray News) - Four separate shootings since Tuesday in Texas have enough similarities to raise concern of a serial shooter.
+ECTOR CO., Texas (KOSA/Gray News) - Four separate shootings since Tuesday in Texas have enough similarities to raise concern about a serial shooter.

+Authorities in Ector County, Texas are investigating four separate shootings involving broken down vehicles being fired on, with similar descriptions of a white pickup truck driven by the offender.
+(Source: KOSA/Gray News)

+Ector County Sheriff Mike Griffis said at least one person, a male, was killed in a shooting around 10:30 p.m. local time Thursday near an overpass for Interstate 20.
+He was found dead at the scene by responders.

+“We cannot confirm it is the same individual (shooter), but we feel like it probably is,” the sheriff said.

+Another man was injured by gunfire Tuesday.
+He was shot in the abdomen but has since been treated and released from an area hospital.

-Ector County Sheriff Mike Griffis said at least one person, a male, has died and another man was injured.
-He said the shootings all involved someone pulling up to a broken down vehicle and opening fire.
+Griffis said the shootings all involved someone pulling up to a broken down vehicle and opening fire.

 “Be vigilant, be aware of where you are,” said Griffis in a news conference Friday.
 “This guy could be targeting people that are in a vulnerable situation.”

-The most recent happened around 10:30 p.m. local time Thursday near an overpass for Interstate 20.

-The first happened soon after midnight Tuesday, with another happening around 8 a.m. that day and another in the afternoon.
+The first shooting happened soon after midnight Tuesday, with another happening around 8 a.m. that day and another in the afternoon.
+No one was injured in either instance.

+Griffis said witnesses had given investigators descriptions of the shooter that were “fairly different but similar in some respects.”

+“We are actively pursuing this individual; there are multiple agencies involved,” the sheriff said.
+“There have been different weapons used - and all appear to be from a handgun, but of different calibers.
+All of these incidents have been roadside related.
+We are asking the public to be cautious, and if you see anything suspicious to call 911.”

+Investigators said the suspect has been seen driving a white pickup truck, possibly an extended cab or crew cab, but they can’t confirm the make or model.
 Three of the four took place near I-20.

-Griffis said witnesses had given investigators descriptions of the shooter that were “fairly different but similar in some respects.”

-“We cannot confirm it is the same individual, but we feel like it probably is,” the sheriff said.

-A handgun was used in all four shootings.
-Investigators said the suspect or suspects have been driving a white pickup truck, possibly a 4-door, but they can’t confirm the make or model.

 It’s been less than four weeks since Seth Ator went on a shooting spree across Odessa, Texas, killing seven and injuring more than 20 others.